SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. We'll need the album-id in order to build the correct URL for the AJAX POST.
 Our URL will eventually be like `http://localhost:3000/api/albums/:album_id/songs`.
 In the `handleNewSongSubmit` function get the correct id from the modal.
 Build the URL and save it as a variable.

 1. Prepare the AJAX POST.
 For data make sure you get the `.val` from the input fields.
+Don't forget to call handleNewSongSubmit when the modal button is clicked.

+> Hint: The modal doesn't actually have a form.
+Use .val to get the data from the input fields and construct an object for your POST data.

 ## Step 6: